-The boxes are printed on a Xante machine and go through an ink transfer, which is just lingo for “your logo prints out here.”
+The boxes go through printing and then through an ink transfer, which is just lingo for “your logo prints out here.”

 When they come through the other side of the printer, each and every box is collected for quality inspection.
 This way, our team can assure there are no ink bleeds or mistakes from the machine.

 After the quality check is completed, your custom shipping boxes are bundled, wrapped and packed to be shipped.